Safe and Smart Buildings: Five “Measurable” Actions Businesses Must Consider Now to Reopen

 Using IoT to safeguard the workplace and public spaces

 For the foreseeable future, humanity-driven health practices will be essential in daily work/life routines, crucial components in combatting not just COVID-19 but other potential infectious outbreaks.
-Businesses are devising prevention strategies that are necessarily infused with tech-driven solutions.
+Businesses are devising prevention strategies that are necessarily infused with tech-driven solutions that have the potential to turn chaos into a catalyst.
 Going forward, enterprises will require previously unimaginable real-time information about anyone entering and occupying their facilities — and must gather this data without compromising privacy.

 This not only provides the needed insights to minimize potential health risk when entering and operating in a building or space.
 It also resolvesuncertainty or anxiety by visualizing “digital and physical awareness” that an environment is being monitored and managed at the top-most environmental health and safety levels.